xalaida/laravel-geonames/README.md

 Each seeder must implement the `Nevadskiy\Geonames\Seeders\Seeder` interface.

-All seeders that are specified in the config for the `geonames.seeders` path will be executed one after another in the specified order.
+All seeders that are specified in the config for the `geonames.seeders` path will be executed one by one in the specified order.

 #### Attributes mapping